Main page | Study Branches/Specializations | Groups of Courses | All Courses | Roles Instructions

 Lecture syllabus:

-7. PSPACE-complete problems (quantified formulas and games), problems hard for classes of the hierarchy
+6. Polynomial hierarchy, problems hard for classes of the hierarchy.

-9. Circuit complexity, P/poly, circuits of bounded depth, paralelization of computation
+8. Boolean circuits, Circuit complexity, P/poly, circuits of bounded depth, paralelization of computation, P-completeness.

 Seminar syllabus:

-2. Problems outside NP, various NP-complete problems a reductions between them, problems in coNP
+3. Problems outside NP, various NP-complete problems a reductions between them, problems in coNP.

-3. Problems in PSPACE and various classes of the polynomial hierarchy, examples of circuits for various simple problems
+4. Problems in PSPACE and various classes of the polynomial hierarchy, examples of circuits for various simple problems.

 Literature: